junqing-zhang/junqing-zhang.github.io/_pages/research.md

 <br />

 # Research Topics
+My research aims to exploit the wireless channel for security and sensing.

+## Wireless Security
-In particular, my research aims to exploit the wireless channel for security and sensing.
-In particular, secure communication will be achieved by using key generation and device authentication.
+Secure communication will be achieved by using key generation and device authentication.

 <br />
 <img align="center" width="800" src="{{ site.url }}/images/system_overview.png" alt="...">